Shadow-Network/IRC-ddos-bot/README.md

 # IRC DDOS BOT

-PT: Este bot é simples, com sistema de usuários, o bot está totalmente comentado em Português então está "fácil"
+PT: Este bot é simples, com sistema de usuários, o bot está totalmente comentado em Português então está "fácil".

 EN: This bot is simple, with a user system, the bot is completely commented in portuguese so it's easy (for the ones that speak that language)

 Precisa de: Net::RawIP